 In addition to receiving a great overall grade, this nursing home received an A+ for nursing.
 We scrutinized the levels of nurses employed by the facility, as well as the number of hours those nurses were with residents, in determining our rating in this category.
 This nursing home averages 0.5 hours of nursing care per resident per day.
 Lastly, we also assessed some nursing quality measures in determining our nursing grades.
 This place performed very well when it comes to minimizing its residents' pressure ulcers and major falls.
 We consider these areas to be good indicators of the quality of nursing care.

 Short-term Care Quality

-This nursing home also received an A+ for its short-term care score.
-Our short-term care scores are arguably most meaningful for individuals requiring rehabilitation services.
-Rehabilitation usually utilizes more skilled nursing.
-Skilled nursing means not only nursing services, but also physical and respiratory therapy, as well as other forms of therapy.
+We also awarded this facility a grade of A- for our short-term care score.
+In computing our short-term care ratings, we look at a facility's levels of highly skilled nursing, which includes registered nurses, physical therapists speech therapists and other licensed professionals.
+This grade is often a fair measure of the facility's rehabilitation services.
 Fortunately, it looks like this nursing home has registered nurses on staff.
 Not all facilities employs these skilled professionals.
 However, according to the data they provided, it does not look like the facility employs physical therapists.
 Lastly, we considered the number of patients that eventually returned home from this nursing home.
-We found that 6.1 percent of this facility's patients returned home.
+We found that 0 percent of this facility's patients returned home.

 Does this page answer your questions about Good Samaritan Society - Eugene Village?